 Finally, in review, the Royal Commission found that: “A scheme that is heavily dominated by lawyers and traditional legal process is unlikely to provide the most supportive environment for complainants.”

 Its tragic that some priests and prelates have been falsely accused, but it’s also tragic that children, young people, and vulnerable adults were preyed upon and exploited.
-The abuse situation was horrible enough – and a small minority of priests were guilty of such heinous crimes – but the bishops and the hierarchy made it a million times worse through incompetence, neglect, or by covering it up.
+The abuse situation was horrible enough – and a minority of priests were guilty of such heinous crimes – but the majority of bishops and the hierarchy made it a million times worse through incompetence, neglect, or by covering it up.
 That failure by the bishops and the hierarchy has consequences.

 The laity have been gravely wounded – therefore, the Church should be especially cautious in terms of not only those who are to be ordained to the priesthood but also in terms of those who are elevated to the episcopacy.